 Learn more about who has the cheapest full coverage auto insurance

-A driver with a history of traffic violations pays $654 more annually in South Carolina than an individual with a clean driving record.
+In South Carolina, drivers with a history of such violations typically pay $654 more annually than drivers with clean records.

 Cheap car insurance in South Carolina after a speeding ticket